w3c/wai-about-wai/_about/index.md

 ## World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)

-The World Wide Web Consortium's (W3C) commitment to lead the Web to its full potential includes promoting a high degree of usability for people with disabilities.
+The World Wide Web Consortium's (W3C) commitment to lead the web to its full potential includes promoting a high degree of usability for people with disabilities.
 The Web Accessibility Initiative (WAI) is an initiative of the W3C.

-WAI develops its work through W3C's consensus-based process, involving different stakeholders in Web accessibility.
+WAI develops its work through W3C's consensus-based process, involving different stakeholders in web accessibility.
 These include industry, disability organizations, government, accessibility research organizations, and more.

-WAI, in partnership with organizations around the world, pursues accessibility of the Web through five primary activities:
+WAI, in partnership with organizations around the world, pursues accessibility of the web through five primary activities:

--   ensuring that core technologies of the Web support accessibility
+* ensuring that W3C standards support accessibility
--   developing guidelines for Web content, user agents, and authoring tools
+* developing accessibility guidelines for web content and applications, browsers, and authoring tools
--   facilitating development of evaluation and repair tools for accessibility
+* developing resources to improve web accessibility evaluation processes and tools
--   conducting education and outreach
+* supporting education and outreach on web accessibility
--   coordinating with research and development that can affect future accessibility of the Web
+* coordinating with research and development that may impact future accessibility of the web
+* promoting harmonized international uptake of web accessibility standards

 Learn more about [How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).